 The mapping has since 1998 been performed by Peter B. E.

 Sandersen and Flemming Jørgensen.
-During the update of the 2015-report valuable work on the descriptions of localities has been performed by Anne-Sophie Høyer and Anders Juhl Kallesøe.
+During the updates in 2015 and 2021 valuable work on data and descriptions of localities has been performed by Anne-Sophie Høyer, Mette H. Mortensen and Anders Juhl Kallesøe (GEUS).

 Generally the information on this homepage is in Danish - including the

 project reports, but on the Download page you will find